xavdid/advent-of-code/solutions/2020/day_6/README.md

 TypeError: unhashable type: 'set'
 ```

-Python doesn't like us passing a `list` to `.intersection` (because `list`s are mutable and therefore can't go into a set.
+Python doesn't like us passing a `list` to `.intersection` (because `list`s are mutable and therefore can't go into a set).
 So we need to turn our `list` into a bunch of arguments.

 Enter Python's `*` operator (sometimes called "splat" or "unpacking" operator).
 Used with a `list` or `set`, it provides them individually to a function: